This Lemon Blueberry Swirl Cheesecake is creamy with a hint of lemon and blueberry sauce in every bite.

 Blueberries are in season right now and you can’t go wrong with a combination of lemons and blueberry.
-This is perfect for those frozen blueberries you might have waiting to be used up.
+This is perfect for those frozen blueberries you might have to wait to be used up.

 What is a Waterbath?

 This cheesecake is made with a water bath.
 It is a pan with sides you fill with water and bake your cheesecake in.
 I also used my homemade vanilla extract in this one, you can make and give these as gifts.

 - 1 teaspoon cornstarch